Blog & News

 - Return to function: an exercise sequence to restore strength.
 These activities are a functional progression, using increasingly more challenging exercises to simulate the stresses on your knee during normal activities.

 Advances in surgical approaches to the knee joint have made repair to these structures practical in many cases.
 Arthroscopic surgery employs small incisions to access the joint.
 The surgeon views the damaged area through an arthroscope, hence the name.

 These procedures are quick, involve a minimum of discomfort, and enjoy an excellent success rate.
 Such surgery is indicated when:

 - Repair is needed for ruptured ligaments or torn menisci, or

 Preventing Knee Surgery

-Your knee’ tolerance for stressful activities will decrease with age and loss of conditioning.
-So, stresses that could not have caused injury last year could hurt your knee today.
+Your knee’s tolerance for stressful activities will decrease with age and loss of conditioning.
+So stresses that may not have caused injury last year could hurt your knee today.
 A decrease in your level of activity over a period of time will also contribute to the vulnerability of your knees.

 How Physical Therapy Can Help Your Knee Problems

 One way to think about your physical therapist’s role is as a coach to lead you through a course of action toward achieving your goals for your comfort and lifestyle.

 It’s important to recognize that you, the patient, are the most important participant in the healing and prevention process.
 They are, after all, your knees.
 Whatever treatment you receive from others, the treatment you give them, day in and day out, is just as important.